“Quaint, cosy, nautical-themed hotel with a privileged position in Stockholm’s old town”

 - Guest Lounge

-Don’t expect much space though: even the Deluxe rooms are compact, Double Rooms and Single Rooms even compacter, and some of the rooms are in the eaves.
+Don’t expect much space though, even the Deluxe rooms are compact.
+Double Rooms and Single Rooms are snug and some of the rooms are in the eaves, but they do have plenty of practical storage space.
 The original building was constructed in the 17th Century, and many of the rooms retain the original proportions.
-Ask for the opulent Captain's Luxury Suite if you want to spread out - the original 1640’s ceiling is stunning - or one of the Grand Cabins, which have a sitting room (and a Jacuzzi).
+Ask for the opulent Captain's Luxury Suite if you want to spread out - the original 1640’s ceiling is stunning - or one of the Grand Cabins, which each have a sitting room.

-Fortunately, the bathrooms bear no resemblance to those of Nelson’s day: gleaming marble, underfloor heating, walk-in power showers, huge white towels and the most extensive array of Molton Brown toiletries imaginable.
+Fortunately, the bathrooms bear no resemblance to those of Nelson’s day: gleaming marble, underfloor heating, walk-in power showers, huge white towels and the most extensive array of toiletries.

 - Air conditioning